revanthreddy/builder-bootcamp-codepipeline-workshop/README.md

 ## Start pipeline

-Now that the pipeline is ready to be used we will make changes to the code in the app/ directory and commit code.
-This will start the pipeline
+Now that the pipeline is ready and hooked up, it will start automatically and deploy.
+The final step of the pipeline is a cloudformation deploy.

+* Open the cloudformation console and look at the outputs section of the "nashville-app-stack".
+The URL points to the API Gateway endpoint which is implemented by a lambda

 ## Challenges

-* Add an approval action in the deploy stage and change the 'runorder' (think [cli](https://docs.aws.amazon.com/cli/latest/reference/codepipeline/update-pipeline.html))
+* Add an approval action in the deploy stage and re-release the pipeline from the top (or commit new code in the app/directory)

+* Change the 'runorder' of the approval stage and the deploy stage (think [cli](https://docs.aws.amazon.com/cli/latest/reference/codepipeline/update-pipeline.html))

+* Edit the deploy stage by modifying "Create or update a stack" to creating two more action stages "Create or Replace a Changeset" and "Execute a change set"

 ## Cleanup